Trump pleads not guilty on 34 counts

-Former President Donald Trump pleaded not guilty as he was formally charged with 34 counts Tuesday, appearing in court for the first time since being indicted in connection with concealing hush money payments, multiple outlets reported.
+Former President Trump pleaded not guilty as he was formally charged with 34 felony counts Tuesday, appearing in court for the first time since being indicted in connection with concealing hush money payments.

 Trump became the first former president to be arraigned on criminal charges, appearing before Justice Juan Merchan during the brief proceeding in Lower Manhattan.

-Photos of Trump sitting next to his attorneys in the courthouse show the former president with little expression on his face, a contrast with an often-energized public persona.
+Photos of Trump sitting next to his attorneys in the courthouse show the former president with little expression on his face and his hands clasped for the majority of the hearing — a contrast with an often-energized public persona.
+Trump was released on his own recognizance and declined to speak with reporters when exiting the courtroom.

-The highly anticipated indictment, now unsealed, includes charges of falsifying business records and other counts in connection with a hush payment that Trump’s former fixer, Michael Cohen, made to adult film star Stormy Daniels shortly before the 2016 election.
+The highly anticipated indictment, now unsealed, includes charges of falsifying business records in connection with a hush payment that Trump’s former fixer, Michael Cohen, made to adult film star Stormy Daniels shortly before the 2016 election.

+A press release from Manhattan District Attorney Alvin Bragg (D) said Trump was charged with “falsifying New York business records in order to conceal damaging information and unlawful activity from American voters before and after the 2016 election.”

+“During the election, TRUMP and others employed a ‘catch and kill scheme to identify, purchase, and bury negative information about him and boost his electoral prospects.
+TRUMP then went to great lengths to hide this conduct, causing dozens of false entries in business records to conceal criminal activity, including attempts to violate state and federal election laws,” Bragg’s office said in a press release.

 Reports have been trickling out for months about the grand jury’s investigation, but Tuesday marks the first time the public — and Trump himself — are seeing the specific accusations.

-Note: This story was updated at 4:47 p.m.